 On the one hand I knew I was going to see something positive, something worthwhile and as an animal lover I was genuinely looking forward to it.
 On the other hand I was dreading seeing the reasons to why the team I was about to spend the day with was needed at all.

 I needed to man up!
 I am an emergency nurse for crying out loud, a charge nurse in fact.
 I triage and treat patients without a second thought and take charge in emergency situations.
 I am used to seeing people with all manner of horrific injuries and illnesses and it has never once phased me in the slightest.
 I can easily block myself off to every one of them so I can do my job.

 But this is different.
-Animals are involved here, specifically dogs, and I can’t block myself off to an animals suffering the way I can a human beings.
+Animals are involved here, specifically dogs, and I can’t block myself off to an animals suffering the way I can a human being.
 I know that sounds weird, but it’s why I became a nurse, not a vet.
 I just had to steel myself and do my tiny part in the hugely important work BAWA does every single day to help Bali’s animal population.

 What Is BAWA?